zilexa/Homeserver/README.md

 ## Before you start
-- This guide assumes your system runs Ubuntu v20.04 minimum.
-Should work on Debian based systems with no or little modification.
-- Use a BTRFS filesystem for your OS: when installing Ubuntu (Budgie), make sure you select "SOMETHING ELSE" at drive selection...
-- ...The drive you install on, should contain /boot/efi of at least 556MB and a BTRFS partition (max size) with mountpoint "/".
-- When done, I highly recommend my [Ubuntu Budgie Post Install Script](https://github.com/zilexa/Ubuntu-Budgie-Post-Install-Script).
-At least walk through it and use what you need.
+- The OS used is Ubuntu Budgie, because it is one of the most light-weight and extremely user-friendly of all Linux options.
+As this script is for beginners, it will help to have an intuitive OS to set everything up.
+Ofcourse, you can run the server headless (without UI, even without a monitor) .
+- **Please [follow these steps](https://github.com/zilexa/Ubuntu-Budgie-Post-Install-Script/blob/master/OS-installation/README.md) during OS installation.
+BtrFS filesystem is a requirement for this guide.**
+- **In addition, run my post-install script [Ubuntu Budgie Post Install Script](https://github.com/zilexa/Ubuntu-Budgie-Post-Install-Script).
+Although targeted for home desktops and laptops (clients that will use the server), it also takes care of some OS essentials and btrfs subvolumes for some OS folders.
+At least use the parts of the script that make sense, especially the subvolumes.**
-- If you don't, make sure you have a good text editor installed such as Pluma (`sudo apt install pluma`).
+- Make sure you have a good text editor installed such as Pluma (`sudo apt install pluma`), this is done by the post-install script.
 - I had zero Linux experience when I started, so you don't need it, as long as you are ready to Google everything, especially some [basic Linux commands](https://www.hostinger.com/tutorials/linux-commands).